akobr/strong-beaver/README.md

 ### Create Activator

-This example shows how to initialise Xamarin application with the *StrongBeaver* framework.
+This example shows how to initialise Xamarin application with the *StrongBeaver* library.

 #### Shared Activator static class